barracel/rested/README.rst

 - InlineLiteral
 - Links

-Has been tested only in Ubuntu lucid + eclipse helios
+Has been tested only in Ubuntu lucid + Eclipse Helios

 Screenshots
 ~~~~~~~~~~~